 In 2014, Governor Sandoval issued Executive Order 2014-16 to create a Taskforce on Integrated Employment.
 The Taskforce was mandated to examine and evaluate current employment programs, resources, funding, available training and employment opportunities for individuals with intellectual/developmental disabilities and report these findings to the Governor by July 1, 2015, including presenting a three, five and ten-year strategic plan for creating a more integrated workforce and expanding competitive, integrated employment opportunities for individuals with intellectual/developmental disabilities.

 The Taskforce submitted its three, five and ten-year Strategic Plan on Integrated Employment to Governor Sandoval on July 1, 2015.
 After review, Governor Sandoval issued a letter to the Taskforce Chair on July 10, 2015 which requested that the CSPD take responsibility to facilitate the implementation of the Strategic Plan.
-The CSPD formed a subcommittee whose work culminated in an employment summit in August 2017, and a final report of implementation to the Governor’s office on May 4, 2017.
+The CSPD formed a subcommittee whose work culminated in an employment summit on September 8, 2017, and a final report of implementation to the Governor’s office on May 4, 2017.
 No further facilitation has been provided by the CSPD since then.

 The goals and strategies outlined within the Strategic Plan from 2015 align with the Workforce Innovation and Opportunity Act (WIOA) and with agencies’ goals and strategies for Aging and Disabilities Services Division (ADSD) of the Department of Health and Human Services and the Vocational Rehabilitation program of the Department of Employment, Training and Rehabilitation.
 Both integral agencies continue to implement the Strategic Plan as part of their core missions.